 45 minute lesson £26 (over 16's) 30 minute lesson £17 (under 16's),

-weekly or fortnightly - please note that a weekly lesson is recommended for beginners
+weekly or fortnightly - please note that a weekly lesson will be needed at beginner level

-traditional peripatetic folk fiddle teacher at 6 primary schools
+traditional peripatetic folk fiddle teacher at primary and secondary level

-leader for South Riding Folk Network youth band the Harlequinettes.
+musical director & arranger for South Riding Folk Network youth band The Harlequinettes (1998 - 2005).

 for more information